The taxable period is the fiscal year, which runs from 1 January to 31 December.

 The tax authorities are currently exploring ways to generate more tax revenue.
 As a result, certain areas of taxation, such as tax collection, increasing the tax base, transfer pricing (most especially pricing for commodities, intangibles, etc.), tax transparency, filing of tax returns by PEs, and review of tax incentives and waivers have become a central focus for tax authorities.

 There has been increased scrutiny by the FIRS on related-party transactions as a way of preventing taxpayers from shifting profits away from Nigeria.
 It is expected that transfer pricing audits are expected to be an area of focus in the next one to two years.

 Further, for non-resident entities that create a PE in Nigeria, the tax authorities are focused on ensuring that they file full tax returns, including audited accounts, as opposed to filing on a deemed-profit basis.
 It is expected that the expenses of these PEs will be scrutinised for tax deductibility.

 The tax authorities at the federal and state levels are sealing up companies, putting up non-compliance stickers, and holding principal officers of organisations to public scrutiny and prosecution under the tax law for non-compliance in terms of tax default or failure to make timely payments or to file tax returns.
 On a related note, the Lagos state government has set-up a rapid tax prosecution unit to prosecute tax evaders with considerations to a jail term.

 The FIRS has started writing to banks to appoint them as collection agents of taxpayers considered to be in default of tax payments.
 In order to achieve this, the FIRS is directing the relevant banks to freeze the accounts of the taxpayers to prevent them from drawing funds from the accounts.
-This practice has been put on hold based on case law which was decided against the FIRS and the Bank.
+This practice has been put on hold based on case law, which was decided against the FIRS and the banks.